certbot/certbot/docs/using.rst

 This will attempt to renew any previously-obtained certificates that expire in less than 30 days.
 The same plugin and options that were used at the time the certificate was originally issued will be used for the renewal attempt, unless you specify other plugins or options.
+Unlike ``certonly``, ``renew`` acts on multiple certificates and always takes into account whether each one is near expiry.
+Because of this, ``renew`` is suitable (and designed) for automated use, to allow your system to automatically renew each certificate when appropriate.
+Since ``renew`` will only renew certificates that are near expiry it can be run as frequently as you want - since it will usually take no action.

 You can also specify hooks to be run before or after a certificate is renewed.
 For example, if you have only a single cert and you obtained it using